Culture At UNSW Post-Workplace Change

 The structure emerging from the workplace change process has left the Music Performance Unit largely intact.
 We said goodbye to Operations and Artistic Coordinator Yvette Goodchild in October and are currently in the process of recruiting a Music Events Assistant to join the team.
 Eleasha Mah remains as our Team Lead, and Alex Siegers as our Operations and Communications Assistant.

-Together, the Music Performance Unit, and the even smaller Art Unit and Religious Centre, forms the Culture portfolio, lead by Head of Culture Sonia Maddock within the team of the Director of Wellbeing, which also includes Head, UNSW Colleges, Dean of UNSW Hall; Head, Sport; and Head, Health.
+Together, the Music Performance Unit, and the even smaller Art Unit and Religious Centre, forms the Culture portfolio, lead by Head of Culture Sonia Maddock within the team of the Director of Wellbeing, which also includes Head, UNSW Colleges; Head, Sport; and Head, Health.

 Geoffrey Collins Returns To UNSW Sydney